 The series of sculptures Flavie created during her tenure at Soneva Fushi was made from upcycled glass bottles produced at the resort, as well as glass collected from other islands in the Baa Atoll.

 Clifford Rainey is one of the true pioneers of the glass art movement.
 His work focuses on both the human form and the bottle form, and many of his works convey the human condition and its relationship to the environment.
-His works are collected throughout the world and are included in numerous major museum collections.
+His sculptures are collected throughout the world and are included in numerous major museum collections.